Aliases for GNB3 Gene

 GeneCards Summary for GNB3 Gene

 GNB3 (G Protein Subunit Beta 3) is a Protein Coding gene.
 Diseases associated with GNB3 include Night Blindness, Congenital Stationary, Type 1H and Hypertension, Essential.
-Among its related pathways are Signaling by GPCR and CCR5 Pathway in Macrophages.
+Among its related pathways are Neuroscience and Translation Translation regulation by Alpha-1 adrenergic receptors.
 Gene Ontology (GO) annotations related to this gene include GTPase activity and spectrin binding.
 An important paralog of this gene is GNB1.

 UniProtKB/Swiss-Prot Summary for GNB3 Gene

 Guanine nucleotide-binding proteins (G proteins) are involved as a modulator or transducer in various transmembrane signaling systems.
 The beta and gamma chains are required for the GTPase activity, for replacement of GDP by GTP, and for G protein-effector interaction.

 Heterotrimeric G proteins are membrane bound GTPases that are linked to 7-TM receptors.
 Each G protein contains an alpha-, beta- and gamma-subunit and is bound to GDP in the 'off' state.
 Ligand binding causes a receptor conformational change, detaching the G protein and switching it 'on'.